aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-xls/_index.md

 ---
 title: C# XLTM to XLS - XLTM to XLS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLTM to XLS in C#.
-C# Convert XLTM to XLS saveformat.
-C# XLTM to XLS format.
-Save XLTM to XLS C#.
+Convert XLTM to XLS quickly and easily with Aspose.Cells.
+C# XLTM to XLS.
+C# Save XLTM to XLS.
+Save XLTM as XLS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLTM to XLS in C#., C# XLTM to XLS saveformat., XLTM to XLS C#., C# Convert XLTM to XLS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLTM to XLS in C#., Save XLTM to XLS using C#., C# XLTM to XLS saveformat., XLTM to XLS Converter., C# Save XLTM as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}